-Financial instruments comprise investments in equity and debt securities, trade and other receivables, cash and cash equivalents, money market fund investments and trade and other payables.
+Financial instruments comprise investments in equity and debt securities, trade and other receivables, cash and cash equivalents and trade and other payables.

 Initial recognition and measurement of financial assets and liabilities:

 Financial assets are classified, at initial recognition, and subsequently measured at amortised cost or fair value through profit or loss.